EdoardoChidichimo/HyperIT/HyperIT/paper/paper.md

 # Acknowledgements

-Thanks to Pedro A. M. Mediano, Eric C. Dominguez, Andrea I. Luppi, Richard Bethlehem, and Guillaume Dumas during the genesis of this project.
+Thanks to Pedro A. M. Mediano, Eric C. Dominguez, Andrea I. Luppi, Richard Bethlehem, and Guillaume Dumas for their varying support and contributions to the fruition of this project.

 # References